GNOME/librsvg/README.md

 Librsvg
 =======

-This is librsvg - A small SVG rendering library associated with the [GNOME Project][gnome].
+This is librsvg - A small library to render Scalable Vector Graphics ([SVG][svg]), associated with the [GNOME Project][gnome].
 It renders SVG files to [Cairo][cairo] surfaces.
 Cairo is the 2D, antialiased drawing library that GNOME uses to draw things to the screen or to generate output for printing.

 Do you want to render non-animated SVGs to a Cairo surface with a minimal, no-nonsense API?
 Librsvg may be adequate for you.